Introduction to Recreation Services for People With Disabilities, 4th ed. - Print

 This fourth edition represents a major revision, including the most current research and thinking about the interdisciplinary fields of recreation and disability studies.

-This book is intended to be an introductory text for all students in parks and recreation/leisure studies departments.
+This book is an introductory text for all students in parks and recreation/leisure studies departments.

-Every student, whether she or he intends to work in a provincial park or a state hospital, a community recreation center or a community mental health center, a public school or a cruise ship, needs a basic level of knowledge about people with disabilities.
+Every student, whether intending to work in a provincial park or a state hospital, a community recreation center or a community mental health center, a public school or a cruise ship, needs a basic level of knowledge about people with disabilities.

 The central theme of this book is that people with disabilities are people who have the same needs and wants as anyone else and deserve the right to be at the center of their services.